How To Compute Back Pay In The Philippines: 2021 Update6 min read

 After weeks or even months of thinking, you’ve done it.
 You submitted your resignation letter to your boss and now you are more than ready to explore the world for career and personal growth.
 But wait a minute, after resigning, did you ever stop and think about what you can get from the company once you leave?

 Two words: Back.
 Pay.
 Sweet, sweet back pay!

-In this article, I will explain to you everything you need to know about back pay and back pay computation.
+In this article, we will explain to you everything you need to know about back pay and back pay computation.